Shane MacGowan and The Popes: 2006–present: The Popes reformed

 Following the death of banjo player Tommy McManamon at the end of 2006, Paul McGuinness reformed The Popes with a new album in the works and a new line-up including Charlie Hoskyns (Lisa Knapp, Badly Mixed Bastards) on guitar, Will Morrison (Here be Dragons, Lisa Knapp) on drums, Laurie Norwood on bass and Ben Gunnery on fiddle.

-The album was eventually released in 2009 as Outlaw Heaven, featuring Fiachra Shanks on banjo and Shane MacGowan as a guest vocalist on three songs, with Pogue Spider Stacy joining MacGowan and McGuinness on vocals on the title track.
+The album was eventually released in 2009 as Outlaw Heaven, featuring Fiachra Shanks on mandolin and guitar and Shane MacGowan as a guest vocalist on three songs, (vocals recorded by Fiachra Shanks) with Pogue Spider Stacy joining MacGowan and McGuinness on vocals on the title track.

 The line-up changed once again with the arrival of Jim McAllister on bass, Dave Allen on fiddle and Whiskey Mick Rowan on mandolin.

 The band toured internationally before releasing a follow-up in 2012, New Church.
-The album was followed by another tour including dates opening for The Stranglers.
+The album was followed by another tour including dates opening for the Stranglers.
 Shortly after the release of New Church, Charlie Hoskyns left the band and was replaced by Ian Bramble on guitar and backing vocals.
 Jim McAllister also left the band and was replaced by Greg Courtney on bass.

-During 2012 and 2013, this lineup of The Popes toured extensively in Europe and Australia.
-A new album with new material written by Paul McGuinness and the new line-up, and previous material telling the story of The Popes, was planned for 2014, although the band has been on an extended hiatus due to a brain injury suffered by McGuinness in November 2013 (see the next section below).
+During 2012 and 2013, this lineup of the Popes toured extensively in Europe and Australia.
+A new album with new material written by Paul McGuinness and the new line-up, and previous material telling the story of the Popes, was planned for 2014, although the band has been on an extended hiatus due to a brain injury suffered by McGuinness in November 2013 (see next section below).

-Later Activities
+Later activities

-A memorial for McManamon in March 2007 saw Bob Dowling, Andy Ireland, and Brian Kelly reunite as The Popes, joined by Miriam Kavana and Denis Dowling.
+A memorial for McManamon in March 2007 saw Bob Dowling, Andy Ireland, and Brian Kelly reunite as the Popes, joined by Miriam Kavana and Denis Dowling.

-Accordion player Andy Nolan went on to The BibleCode Sundays.
+Accordion player Andy Nolan went on to join the BibleCode Sundays.

-Banjo player Brian Kelly went on to Creeds Cross, and released two instrumental records under his own name.
+Banjo player Brian Kelly went on to join Creeds Cross, and released two instrumental records under his own name.

 Violinist Dave Allen and guitarist Ian Bramble released a Christmas song and an album with John Coghlan.

 Drummer Will Morrison has played in Welsh band Here Be Dragons.

 In November 2013, Paul McGuinness suffered a serious head injury that left him hospitalized for months.
 As of 8 June 2014, he was still residing in the brain injury rehabilitation unit at Homerton Hospital.